Plant DetailShow Menu

 Country Or Region Of Origin:

-Eastern Canada and U.S.A., Cuba
+Eastern Canada and United States, south to Cuba

 Particularly Resistant To (Insects/Diseases/Other Problems):